How SECURE 2.0 can help your employees save more for retirement

 For plan years beginning after December 31, 2024

 SECURE 2.0 makes automatic enrollment a requirement for new 401(k) and 403(b) plans (with certain exceptions).
 This feature must be in the form of an eligible automatic contribution arrangement (EACA).
 Under the EACA, participants must be automatically enrolled at an initial rate of at least 3% (but not more than 10%) and have their contributions increased each year by 1% to at least 10% (but not more than 15%).
 Such contributions must be invested in a qualified default investment alternative unless the participant elects otherwise.
 Participants may elect to opt out of the EACA and/or request a refund of contributions that were made under the EACA subject to the 90-day withdrawal rule.
 Mandatory automatic enrollment doesn’t apply to SIMPLE 401(k) plans, plans adopted before December 29, 2022, governmental or church plans, plans sponsored by businesses in existence for less than three years, or plans maintained by employers with 10 or fewer employees.
-When determining whether an exception applies to an employer under a multiple employer plan, each participating employer is treated separately (e.g., if any such employer has fewer than 10 employees, mandatory automatic enrollment won’t apply).
+When determining whether an exception applies to an employer under a multiple employer plan, each participating employer is treated separately (e.g., if any such employer has 10 or fewer employees, mandatory automatic enrollment won’t apply).

-Automatic enrollment has been recognized as one of the most effective tools to boost participation under 401(k) and 403(b) plans.
+Manulife John Hancock Retirement viewpoint: Automatic enrollment has been recognized as one of the most effective tools to boost participation under 401(k) and 403(b) plans.
 With the addition of mandatory automatic enrollment and automatic increase, more employees should be better prepared financially for retirement.

 Section 121—new starter 401(k) plan